Skip to main content

 4. Integrating deforestation into climate plans

 This interactive workshop will outline and seek member feedback on IIGCC’s latest Net Zero Investment Framework deforestation supplementary guidance.
 A key objective of the guidance is to give investors a way to integrate deforestation into existing climate plans.
+Integrating deforestation into climate plans.

 5. Leveraging AI to support climate goals: Current trends and where next?

-This exploratory and interactive workshop will explore the latest conversations about AI and how it could be harnessed by investors to support their climate goals.
+Presented in collaboration with Clarity AI, this exploratory and interactive workshop will explore the latest conversations about AI and how it could be harnessed by investors to support their climate goals.

 Part 2 - Lunch and plenary

-Open to approved non IIGCC members
+Open to approved non IIGCC members.

-12:30 – 13:15
+12:30 – 13:10

 Lunch